 - They will be serving wine by the glass on the sun terrace and garden Mon-Fri 11am-4:30pm.

-So if you are a fan of the fruits of the vine, a visit to a Cornish Vinyard is a ‘must do’ treat during your stay.
-If you want to take your sampling seriously, take a look at Cornish Wine Tours who organise the whole day for you, including the driving!
+So if you are a fan of the fruits of the vine, a visit to a Cornish Vinyard in the West Coast Wine Country is a ‘must do’ treat during your stay.
 See you soon!